‘Redacted Homestead’ installation scale model

 Kurt Schwitters’s Merzbau

-Small paintings: The small landscape paintings reference the grand tradition of 19th-century American landscape painting—artists like Asher B. Durand, Sanford Robinson Gifford, George Inness, and Thomas Moran — who framed the West through the lens of Manifest Destiny.
-However, these works are not celebrations of that vision but subtly disrupt it.
-Rainbows and rainy atmospheres that dissolve into their frames introduce a sense of transience and impermanence.
-The rainbow—often a symbol of promise and renewal—is a marker, hinting at the land's beauty and the historical consequences of its conquest.
+Small paintings: The small landscape paintings reference the grand tradition of 19th-century American landscape painting artists, such as Asher B. Durand, Sanford Robinson Gifford, George Inness, and Thomas Moran, who framed the West through the lens of Manifest Destiny.
+These works interrupt rather than celebrate that vision, embedding dissonance beneath the surface.
+The rainbow, often a symbol of promise and renewal, is a marker, hinting at the land's beauty and the historical consequences of its conquest.
 These paintings will be dispersed throughout the installation, some dissolving into abstraction, while others will be fully rendered, creating a fragmented sense of historical memory within the space.
 By using beauty as an entry point, these works encourage reflection on what has been lost in the pursuit of the American ideal.
 The redacted landscapes are used to show the human connection to specific places and times.

 Institutional Alignment: Unnatural Silence aligns with institutions that support immersive, material-driven installations exploring land, memory, and the shifting American ideal.
 Its intersection of painting, sculpture, and sound expands contemporary conversations around landscape and historical mythmaking.
 Artists such as Robert Smithson, Ana Mendieta, and Maya Lin have explored similar ideas of land as a site of memory and transformation.
 The use of found materials and industrial remnants echoes the approaches of Cornelia Parker, Rachel Whiteread, and Theaster Gates, repurposing remnants of destruction into something new and innovative.
 Sound elements, such as the persistent lawnmower hum, create an immersive psychological space similar to that of Susan Philipsz and Janet Cardiff's work, drawing from both historical and contemporary influences.